askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Too Much Salt?

-I have soft touch, AutoPilot salt system and I have a reading of 4800 ppm.
+I have a salt system and I have a reading of 4800 ppm.
 I would like to know what a need to lower the salt to 3000 ppm?
 My pool is 11,144 Gallons.
 Your help is greatly appreciated.
 Regards.

-AutoPilot Systems do not require a high salt cutoff or warning and can operate satisfactorily at levels up to 35,000 ppm!
-AutoPilot cells, unlike the others, are not affected by high salt levels.
-Systems that have a high salt protection cannot handle the high salt and are probably the units that will damage the cell, under these conditions.
-The reason for protection is that the transformer runs hot with higher salt (greater conductivity) levels.
-Unless you are sure that you added too much salt, I suggest that you verify that the salt level is where you think it is.
+Salt Chlorine Generators do not require a high salt cutoff or warning and can operate, with higher levels.
+However, the life of the salt-0cell may be shortened.
 Your concern about excessively high salt levels greater than 6,000 PPM, should be directed towards metallic fixtures such as handrails, ladders, light rings, or heat exchangers.
 Higher salt levels will approach the taste threshold of about 3,500 PPM.
 To lower the level to 3,000 PPM, you need to pump out about 3,200 gallons of water or drop the level to about 6,966 gallons, taking care not to pump out too much water at a time, as this might cause problems in high water table situations.
 To avoid the possibility of pools popping up or vinyl liners floating, it may be safest to pump out the water in smaller increments.
 In either case, replace the pumped out water with fresh water.
 However, if the taste is not objectionable, the salt level can be left at its current level.
 It should dissipate, as time goes by, without any damage to equipment.
 I hope that I have been helpful.

 Taste And Feel?